Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Bias of Min-Replace and failure of importance-sampling unbiasedness: effects, bounds, and testable predictions

-Substituting this into the bias upper bound \eqref{eq:minrep_bias_upper}, we observe that: \textbf{when $\delta$ is small enough (ratios are strictly limited), the upper bound of Min-Replace's bias tends to 0 as $\delta \to 0$.} At this point, the main effect of Min-Replace can be approximated as "variance reduction + implicit smaller step size/stronger trust region," rather than "severely rewriting the objective."
+Substituting this into the bias upper bound \eqref{eq:minrep_bias_upper} shows that when $\delta$ is sufficiently small, meaning the relative dispersion of effective modulation is tightly constrained, the upper bound on the Min-Replace bias tends to zero as $\delta\to 0$.
+In this case, the main effect of Min-Replace is well approximated by variance reduction plus an implicitly smaller step size or stronger trust region, rather than by a severe rewrite of the objective.

-\subsection{Implications for Ablations and Experiments in This Paper: Which Phenomena Correspond to Bias and Which to Structural Fixes?}
+\subsection{Implications for the ablations and experiments: which effects reflect bias and which reflect structural repair?}

-Combining the ablation results from Table~\ref{tab:ablation}: \begin{itemize} \item \textbf{Removing stop-gradient (DFPO no stop-grad) leads to performance degradation:} This is not due to the "IS bias" itself, but because allowing group transformations to participate in backpropagation introduces additional gradient coupling and instability, breaking the required implementation assumption of "treating transformations as group-wise control variables," thus introducing new exchangeability-breaking. \item \textbf{Replacing group-wise normalization with global scaling (DFPO scale by 0.5) still performs significantly worse:} This indicates that the gain is not solely due to "smaller effective step sizes/more conservative updates" (bias side), but crucially arises from Min-Replace's elimination of weight dispersion within the \emph{group}, reducing $\mathrm{Asym}$ and restoring (or approximating) cancellation structures on shared/high-frequency token subspaces, thus reducing learning tax (structural fix side). \end{itemize}
+Combining the above with the ablation results in Table~\ref{tab:ablation}: \begin{itemize} \item \textbf{Removing stop-gradient, DFPO no stop-grad, degrades performance:} This is not caused by IS bias itself.
+Rather, allowing the group transformation to participate in backpropagation introduces additional gradient coupling and instability, breaking the implementation assumption required to treat the transformation as a within-group control variable, and thereby introducing new exchangeability violations. \item \textbf{Replacing within-group normalization by global scaling, DFPO scale by 0.5, remains substantially worse:} This shows that the benefit is not merely due to a smaller effective step size or more conservative updates, which would be the bias-level explanation.
+The key is that Min-Replace removes the \emph{within-group} dispersion of effective modulation, reduces $\mathrm{Asym}$, restores or approximates cancellation in the shared/high-frequency token subspace, and thereby lowers the learning tax as a structural repair. \end{itemize}

-\paragraph{Summary.} Min-Replace breaks IS unbiasedness and thus introduces bias; however, under the stop-gradient assumption, it does not cause "reverse updates" but applies proportional shrinkage to non-minimal-weight trajectories.
-The core benefits manifest as reduced variance, decreased asymmetric modulation within the group, and reduced learning tax; the cost is a more conservative surrogate objective and potentially slower convergence.
-These conclusions align precisely with the mechanistic analysis in this paper regarding the necessary conditions for exchangeability-cancellation.
+\paragraph{Summary.} Min-Replace breaks IS unbiasedness and introduces bias.
+Under the stop-gradient assumption, however, it does not cause reverse updates; instead, it applies proportional shrinkage to trajectories whose effective modulation is not minimal.
+Its core benefits are variance reduction, weaker within-group asymmetric modulation, and lower learning tax.
+Its cost is a more conservative surrogate objective and potentially slower convergence.
+These conclusions align precisely with the mechanism analysis of the exchangeability-cancellation necessary condition in this paper.